 The British combat mission ended with the handover of Camp Bastion to Afghan forces on 26 October 2014.
-British troops have remained in Afghanistan since in a training and advisory role based in Kabul and Helmand.
+Some British troops remained in Afghanistan in training and advisory roles based in Kabul and Helmand.

 The war in Afghanistan sucked in enormous resources.
 What was planned as a short-term reconstruction mission turned into a full-blown war.

 At its peak, there were 137 UK bases and around 9,500 British troops in Helmand Province alone.
 Camp Bastion grew to the size of Reading.
 Its perimeter wall was more than 20 miles long.
 Its 2.2-mile runway was used to ferry troops and supplies in and out - along with casualties.
 At the height of the fighting, there were more than 600 flights a day.